vinaykankipati/build-guide-216/topic/k2c-qli-build-ga/introduction.rst

 Unregistered users
 ^^^^^^^^^^^^^^^^^^^

 Unregistered users can sync and build Qualcomm Linux using the :doc:`Build with GitHub for unregistered users <github_workflow_unregistered_users>`.
-Qualcomm exclusively offers firmware components in the form of binary files to users who are not registered.
+Qualcomm exclusively offers firmware components in the form of binary files to users who aren't registered.

 Registered users
 ^^^^^^^^^^^^^^^^^